ocipk/Comparing-images-to-detect-bone-fractures/README.md

-# Comparing-images-to-detect-bone-fractures

-# 📌 Image Comparison Using OpenCV
+# 📌 Image comparison to detect bone fractures using OpenCV

 ## 📖 Introduction